The Battle of Anghiary by Peter Paul Rubens

 “The youth should first learn perspective, then the proportions of objects.
 Then he may copy from some good master, to accustom himself to fine forms.
 Then from nature, to confirm by practicing the rules he has learned.
 Then see for a time the works of various masters.
 Then get the habit of putting his art into practice and work.”

-Early drawings by Michelangelo
+Early Drawings by Michelangelo

 In his early period, Michelangelo Buonarroti (1475-1564) made copies of the works of Renaissance masters Giotto and Masaccio.

-Rubens and Rembrandt also copied
+Rubens and Rembrandt Also Copied

 Peter Paul Rubens (1577 – 1640) was a 17th-century Flemish Baroque painter.
 Rubens was a great admirer of Leonardo da Vinci.
 In 1603 Rubens made a copy of the central group of the Battle of Anghiari, referred to as the lost Leonardo.